lydiadanas/Data-310/WednesdayWeek4.md

-The following secton didn't work as well as I thought it would, so I redid the excercise (above is my actual answer) but I wanted to keep this in because the result is so cursed.
+The following section didn't work as well as I thought it would, so I redid the excercise (above is my actual answer) but I wanted to keep this in because the result is so cursed.

 The first thing I did used my favorite meme as an inspiration: